ddmls/dsl-shaper/README.md

 linklayer=adsl # ADSL
 ```

 These are some typical examples.
 Notice that the overhead value can be negative. linklayer is set to "adsl" for ADSL connections only, other types of connections use "ethernet" instead.
-You can find more values for overhead and details on the rationale in https://web.archive.org/web/20150606220856/http://ace-host.stuart.id.au/russell/files/tc/tc-atm/
+You can find more values of overhead at the end of the page.

 Also set the ports that will be considered foreground traffic, say web browsing or a ssh connection while anything else will be considered bulk background traffic.
 These settings apply to both TCP and UDP ports.